 Daredevil 11 (Dec 1965) left Stan trying to finish a story begun by Wally Wood.
 He actually does a pretty fair job, though at times there looks to be a bit to much text on the page.
 The pacing of the hectic story is much helped by Bob Powell's layouts and pencilling, as he is more adept at bringing variety to the panel framing than Wood had been.

-The issue closes with Matt announcing he's taking a leave of absence from Nelson & Murdock and Stan announcing that next issue there'll be new villains and a new artist, though he give no hint as to who either might be.
+The issue closes with Matt announcing he's taking a leave of absence from Nelson & Murdock and Stan announcing that next issue there'll be new villains and a new artist, though he gives no hint as to who either might be.

 Meanwhile, though Wood had inked this issue of Daredevil, he had already planned his escape route.
 A former Archie Comics editor, Harry Shorten, had approached Wood during 1965, trying to recruit him for a new venture, Tower Comics.
 Tower Publications had been a publisher of erotic and science fiction paperbacks from 1958, established by one of the co-founders of Archie Comics, Louis Silberkleit, and now, seeing the success of Marvel, wanted to get into the comics business.
 Wood called Shorten's offer "a dream set-up.
 I created all the characters, wrote most of the stories, and drew most of the covers.
 I did as much of the art as I could...
 But it was fun."